nicoduj/ImageClassification/README.md

 where targetDirectory identifies the top of the Virtualenv tree.

-4. Activate the Virtualenv environment by issuing one of the following commands:
+4. Activate the Virtualenv environment :

 ```bash
 $ cd targetDirectory